manish930s/build-marathon/README.md

 # 🏥 AI Elderly Health Companion

+> **Bridging the gap between complex medical data and human understanding for our seniors.**

 ## 🚩 Problem Statement
 As the global population ages, two critical issues have emerged:
 1.  **Health Literacy Gap**: Elderly individuals often struggle to understand complex medical data (e.g., "Is 130/90 BP bad?").
 Traditional health apps are too technical and dashboard-heavy.